The real Glenroe is famous for dairy farming but might not make the most exciting television viewing.

 Councillor Michael Maguire reinforces this view that everyone in the parish wants to put the real Glenroe on the map.

-According to Tom MacSweeney, there is not much in the real Glenroe apart from a church in need of repair, a few houses and a post office.
+The real Glenroe has little apart from a church in need of repair, a few houses and a post office.

 The RTÉ soap has also raised questions about the correct pronunciation of the name 'Glenroe'.